Some people like to just use the earbuds that came with their phones—and that’s okay.

 Specifically, you probably need a headset that’s actually designed for conference calls, with crystal-clear audio, a great mic, and of course, noise-cancelling features.

 Because sometimes we don’t take conference calls in an office—or even our home office.
-Sometimes, you need to take a call in your backyard, while you’re on a walk around your neighborhood, or even during a dinner party for those dreaded after hours emergencies.
+Sometimes, you need to take a call in your backyard, while you’re on a walk around your neighborhood, or even during a dinner party for those dreaded after-hours emergencies.

 A good conference call headset will let you do that.
 So, how do you choose a good headset for conference calls?
 And which ones are the best?
 Let’s look at a few options.
 Now, we won’t just give you a huge list of headsets and say, “Off you go.
 Have fun digging through every single one.”

-- Best headset for hours-long conference calls
+- Best all-around headset for the price

 - Best headset for working from home (and exercising)